 There is a selection process for women who like to push big weights and it typically comes from a more androgenized brain and/or elevated testosterone levels along with a more linear body type with narrower hips.
 This doesn’t describe even a majority of women however.

-Women also don’t suffer as much in higher repetition ranges since, below a certain intensity (about 80% of 1RM or about 8 reps to failure) ,they show better endurance and lower lactate levels.
+Women also don’t suffer as much in higher repetition ranges since, below a certain intensity (about 80% of 1RM or about 8 reps to failure), they show better endurance and lower lactate levels.
 Above 80%, 8 reps or lower, the difference disappears despite some simplistic statements that women always have better endurance by people who don’t like to think in terms of context.
-If anybody is going to tolerate sets of 25-35, it’s women and not men (and women LOVE training legs in the same way men LOVE training upper body).
+If anybody is going to tolerate sets of 25-35 especially for the lower body, it’s women and not men (and women LOVE training legs in the same way men LOVE training upper body).

 Low and High Rep Sets